-An introduction to basic computer operations using personal computers with Windows operating system.
+2 credits An introduction to basic computer operations using personal computers with Windows operating system.
 Students learn to use the computer to create and edit word processing and spreadsheet documents.
 UTIL majors only.
-(30/0/0/0)
+(30/0/0)

-UTIL 1300 Cooperative Internship I 1-8 credits
+UTIL 1300 Cooperative Internship I

 Work-study program for in-depth instruction on the job.
 The college gives both related and vocational instruction before and-or during this period, including seminars directly related to the work experience.
 These experiences are planned and supervised by the college and employers so that each contributes to the student's education and employability.
 Satisfactory completion of first year Utility Line program with all required classes and a minimum 2.0 GPA.
 Must have and maintain a valid Class A-O Restriction Commercial Drivers License.
 Prerequisite: UTIL 1140 WITH MIN.
 GRADE OF C AND UTIL 1150 WITH MIN.
 GRADE OF C AND UTIL 1240 WITH MIN.
 GRADE OF C AND UTIL 1250 WITH MIN.
-GRADE OF C AND UTIL 1260 AND UTIL 1280 AND HLTH 1710 AND MATH 1060 (0/0/0/480)
+GRADE OF C AND UTIL 1260 AND UTIL 1280 FOR L (0/0/0/60)

-UTIL 1500 Rural Electric Job

-Training and Safety
+UTIL 1500 Rural Electric Job Training and Safety